Skip to main content

 Is It Worth Reading?

 Absolutely.
 "Piranesi" is a richly atmospheric, beautifully written novel that pulls readers into a unique, mysterious world.
-Though I found the first quarter of the book a bit dull, I enjoyed the later part a great deal.
+Though I found the first quarter of the book a bit dull, I enjoyed the latter part a great deal.
 It’s short but packed with symbolism and thought-provoking ideas.
 I especially found the concepts such as the distributary world and transgressive thinking intriguing.

 The "Distributary World" is a key concept, representing alternate dimensions that branch off from the primary world, similar to how a river splits into smaller streams.
 The House itself is one of these worlds—a timeless, isolated realm with its own rules and mysteries, disconnected from ordinary reality.